askonomm/babe/README.md

 ### Quick start

 To get a quick start for your project, run `babe init` in a directory you want, and it will create the [base project](https://github.com/askonomm/babe-base-project) files for you in that directory.
+If you want it to create a new directory for you, run `babe init {directory-name}` and it will do just that.

 ### Building